alacho22/DevOps-Course-Starter/README.md

 ## Dependencies

 The project uses a virtual environment to isolate package dependencies.
-To create the virtual environment and install required packages, run the following from your preferred shell:
+If using a Dev Container this should have happened on startup.
+To manually create the virtual environment and install required packages, run the following from your preferred shell:

 ```bash
 $ poetry install